nrfconnect/sdk-nrfxlib/nrf_security/doc/backend_config.rst

 AEAD configurations
 *******************

-Authenticated Encryption with Associated Data (AEAD) can be configured by setting Kconfig variables in the following table:
+Authenticated Encryption with Associated Data (AEAD) can be configured by setting Kconfig options in the following table:

 +--------------+------------------------------------------------+-----------------------------------------+
 | AEAD cipher  | Configurations                                 | Note                                    |